Be a Connector in Challenging Times

 Director of Coaching at Gail Doby Coaching & Consulting

 Challenging times are often the perfect time to really focus on being a connector.
 It’s a good time to reach out to others and make that personal connection to find out how they are doing and to ask if you can offer any help.
 Becoming or continuing to be a connector is an excellent way to build relationships and remember – people are more likely to refer and/or do business with those with whom they have developed a relationship.
 And helping others gives you a wonderfully positive feeling

 Being a connector does take an investment of time as well as energy and to be effective it takes commitment but the rewards, both mentally and business-wise are well with it.
-When you are truly authentic in you desire to help others and you introduce people to one another – then you will find that the favor will be returned
+When you are truly authentic in your desire to help others and you introduce people to one another – then you will find that the favor will be returned.

 Here are a few tips you might consider if you decide to focus on being a connector: